 So, how do we pray?
 We don’t need to worry about using the perfect language.
 We don’t have to ramble on or use fancy words (See Matthew 6:5-13).
 We simply need to show up, be sincere, and, in humility, bring God our real selves.
 But as you pray, grab hold of this amazing truth: God has made us co-laborers with Christ and wants our faith-filled prayers to bring Him glory and praise.
 God wants His Kingdom to be revealed through us—His Church—and by our prayers.
 So pray humbly, but also boldly!
 Seek His glory and fame!

 Our prayers may not always get answered in the way we expect.
 But we can be confident in God’s sovereign wisdom and loving faithfulness over all the earth.

-That’s why during the first week of Prayer Matters, I challenged everyone to pray for humble repentance, inspired by David’s prayer in Psalm 139:24-25.
+That’s why, back during 2020, I challenged many of my friends and family to pray for humble repentance, inspired by David’s prayer in Psalm 139:24-25.
 We asked God to search us and to help us turn from anything that was not pleasing to Him.
 Often, the first step to humility is honesty—simply evaluating where we’ve missed the mark.
 We’re only as humble as we are honest.
 So, we go before God with a humble, repentant heart, knowing that His grace meets us and transforms us to become more like Christ.